magento/merchdocs/src/catalog/settings-advanced-custom-options.md

    - Set the **Option Type** for data entry.

-   - If the option is not required to purchase the product, clear the **Required** checkbox.
+   - If the option is not required to purchase the product, deselect the **Required** checkbox.

    ![]({% link images/images/product-customizable-options-new-option.png %}){: .zoom}
    _New Option_